 - Bunkie Boards: Bunkie what now?
 These thin platforms are usually made from solid plywood.
 They sit inside the bed frame to offer support to the top mattress.
 They float inside the frame, making them discrete, but they may be harder to position than a more substantial foundation.
 They don’t offer any lift, so you’ll be sleeping low.

-- Platform Beds: These beds have a lip in the bottom frame where you can put a series of wooden planks.
+- Platform Beds: These beds has a lip in the bottom frame where you can put a series of wooden planks.
 Similar to a bunkie board, these foundations might offer some support – but they won’t lift up your mattress and you’ll probably have to sit down to get into your bed.

 - Box Spring Mattresses: Box springs were all the rage for a long time.
 In fact, they were so popular that most mattress stores began selling box spring/mattress sets.
 If you walk into a big retailer looking for a bed, you can bet your bottom Venmo transfer that they’ll still try to sell you a box spring foundation.
 These foundations provide a lift to your bed and are filled with supportive coils.